sohaibtariq/apifiltering-verizon/README.md

-This repository demonstrates how APIMatic's [portal generation API](https://portal-api-docs.apimatic.io/#/http/generating-api-portal/build-file-reference) can be used to automate the generation of Developer Portals via CI/CD.
+This repository demonstrates how APIMatic's [Filtering API by Roles](https://portal-api-docs.apimatic.io/#/http/generating-api-portal/filtering-api-by-roles) can be used to automate the generation of Role based Developer Portals via CI/CD.

 ## APIMatic Portal Generation API